Boomers' 'stuff avalanche' creates headache for younger generations

 From wedding china to furniture and collectibles, many Boomers are looking to offload the items they’ve cherished, but their kids aren’t always eager to inherit them.

-“People are looking around at these lovely items and thinking, ‘I absolutely do not want this,’” Stewart added.
+“People are looking around at these lovely items and thinking, ‘I absolutely do not want this,’” Stewart said.

 Generational Divide

-Stewart explains that Baby Boomers were more likely to collect things than younger generations, a habit that hasn’t translated to Millennials and Gen X. But she was quick to point out that younger generations aren’t exactly free from their own collecting tendencies.
+Stewart explains that Baby Boomers were more likely to collect things than younger generations, a habit that hasn’t translated to Millennials and Gen X. But, she was quick to point out, younger generations aren’t exactly free from their own collecting tendencies.

-“One person I talked to said, ‘You Millennials think you’re minimalists, but we see those Amazon trucks outside your house every day,’” Stewart said with a laugh.
+“One person I talked to said, ‘You Millennials think you’re minimalists, but we see those Amazon trucks outside your house every day,’” Stewart said and laughed.

-Items like vinyl records are making a comeback, adding another layer to the generational differences in material possessions.
+Items including vinyl records are making a comeback, adding another layer to the generational differences in material possessions.

 What Should You Do With All That Stuff?